Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/29_proactive_keylogger_entering_system.jpg)

-In addition to stealing credentials, other techniques were used in the purpose to steal some intellectual property.
+In addition to stealing credentials, other techniques were used with the purpose of stealing some intellectual property.
 It appeared that a screenshot function was also designed to take pictures of applications or code that Rebecca had been designing for Airbuzzed.
 When looking across all the Powershell Transcript from her `Documents` folder from above, only one of the script hints at a plausible file that was used in this process.

 In the 20240620 folder, the Powershell script ending with 'FneAW....537' showed some hints that this mentions a screenshooting function.
 The presence of   `$graphics`, `CopyFromScreen` are parts of a powershell command that might be designed to screenshoot.
 And further above in the script, there is mention of a Host Application from which this particular powershell was hidden, and it used a .ps1 file from the Temp staging folder we've been observing so far.